FabPrez/tof_reader/README.md

 ### 2. tof_to_pointcloud
 The 'tof_to_pointcloud' sub-package handles the conversion of raw sensor data into a structured pointcloud format and publishes it to a ROS topic named /tof_pointcloud.
+### 3. tof_characterization
+Manages all acquisitions necessary for sensor characterization.
+### 4. generate_tof_map
+Acts as a server to create and save heatmap-style images from ToF sensor data.

 ---